 A review of the MPO's urban area indicates that all residents in the urban part of the region regardless of race or income experience the impacts of the urban transport system in similar fashion.
 The benefits and impacts of that urban transportation network are not concentrated in any particular EJ zones.
 The region's transportation projects appear to be selected based on the merit of the project and the need for improvements to the transport system without any intended bias towards impacting EJ areas any more than any other area in the region.
 If there is any difference with EJ zones it seems to be that some EJ areas receive greater choice and frequency of transit services due to the fact that those areas coincide with the parts of the region with population densities high enough to support frequent fixed route transit.
 For the roads there are busy congested intersections all around the urban area in both high and low income areas, and regardless of your racial group you are likely to encounter one of those intersections near your home no matter where you live in Lawrence.
-The impacts from the transportation system (congestion, noise, pollutant emissions, etc.) appear to be more related to whether you live in a minority or low income area or not.
+The impacts from the transportation system (congestion, noise, pollutant emissions, etc.) appear to be more related to whether you live in the Lawrence Urbanized Area or not more than related to whether you live in a minority or low income area or not.
 Disproportionate impacts from federally funded transportation projects on low income or minority population clusters were not observed in this EJ analysis.